Educational games in the Sonic the Hedgehog series: Sonic's Schoolhouse

-Sonic's Schoolhouse is aimed at children aged five to nine and takes place in a 3D environment viewed from a first-person perspective.
+Sonic's Schoolhouse is aimed at children aged four to nine and takes place in a 3D environment viewed from a first-person perspective.
 The gameplay has been likened to Doom (1993), but the primary difference is that players must solve spelling, math, and reading questions in several difficulty levels based on age group.
 Sonic is not playable, acting instead as a guide.